PizzaManStarted/UndergroundC-Lab/Tutorials/Rust/README.md

 }
 ```

-Important to note that **rust doesn't care where we define our functions**, only that theyre defined somewhere in a scope that can be seen by the caller.
+Important to note that **rust doesn't care where we define our functions**, only that they are defined somewhere in a scope that can be seen by the caller.

 * **Parameters**:

 ```rust
 fn another_function(x: i32){
     println!("The value of x is: {x}");